-Lynn's current research and teaching interests include a broad range of fields, including ethnography in South Africa, Egyptian archaeology, identity and sociopolitics, gender and feminism, and heritage ethics.
+Lynn Meskell is a Professor of Anthropology at Stanford University and Director of the Stanford Archaeology Center.
+Lynn's research and teaching interests include UNESCO and its World Heritage program, South African heritage and conservation, Egyptian archaeology, identity and sociopolitics, materiality and feminist theory.
 Lynn views contemporary archaeology as an anthropology of the past, a contextual and nuanced engagement with ancient culture that mirrors the ethnographic project.
 Her fieldwork has examined the constructs of natural and cultural heritage and the related discourses of empowerment around the Kruger National Park, ten years after democracy in South Africa.
 Another field project is focused on the social constitution of the figurine worlds at Çatalhöyük, Turkey.
-Her new research focuses on the role of UNESCO in terms of heritage rights, sovereignty and international politics.
+Her current research focuses on the role of UNESCO in terms of world citizenship, heritage rights, sovereignty and international politics.
+This entails research at UNESCO’s Paris headquarters as well as analyzing the political economy of expertise and decision making processes within the World Heritage Committee.
+Her study also incorporates ethnographic work at numerous field sites across Asia, Europe and the Middle East to examine the political impacts of global conservation for those on the ground.
+Her book project attempts to capture the paradoxes and consequences that emerge from the entanglements and obligations that international agencies place on nations of the world and their citizens to save the past for the future.

 2015 Global Heritage: A Reader.
 Blackwells: Oxford.